sftcd/tlspad/README.md

             - IPv6 prefixes can be like: ``2001:db8::/32``
         - ``-V`` is for vantage point here even though that's not quite right
         - default is to group by src IPs
+    - [tryeachinst.sh](tryeachinst.sh) is a script to use Tls2Music.py to render one pcap using all possible instruments so I can hear which sounds like what

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music